onflow/flow/agendas/2024/sprint-kickoff/2024-01-05-Protocol-Sprint-Kickoff.md

 **Done last sprint**

 ************Node Hosting************
-- Assist with Canary Sporks
-- Assist with HCU
+- Create Crescendo network configuration
-- Create automation for managing Dapper nodes
+- Create Crescendo network infrastructure
-- Increase Devnet Data disks
+- Execute Crescendo spork from Devnet
-- Create new Canary EN for storehouse testing in shadow mode
-- Create infrastructure & configuration for Crescendo network
+- Configure load balancer for Crescendo network
+- Upgrade data disks on Mainnet & Devnet Nodes

 ************FF Migration************
-- Create new KMS key for mgmt of Dapper nodes
+- Terraform Grafana Dashboards for migration
-- Create strategy for observability migration
+- Terraform Grafana protocol & resource alerts for migration
-- Create automation for dashboard migration
+- Terraform Grafana contact points & notification policies for migration
-- Create automation for enabling multi-destination loggging
-- Create promtehus configuration for enabling multi-destination metrics
-- Work with Grafana team in prepration for migration
+- Terraform Grafana teams for migration from PagerDuty to Grafana OnCall
+- Terraform Synthetic monitors for migration from PagerDuty to Grafana OnCall

+************Support************
+- Assist with the creation of isolated Devnet EN for storehouse testing
+- Assist with the creation of isolated Mainnet EN for storehouse testing
+- Provided support for Flow DevEx migration efforts
+- Update Prometheus Node to include additional QuickNode IPs to be scraped

 ************Benchnet************
-- Grant additional access to K8s cluster and executing cleanup
+- Create documentation for leveraging additional access to benchnet
+- Update Benchnet creation workflow to execute bootstrapping in parallel to docker builds

+************Automation************
+- Update Docker build workflows to leverage deploy keys rather than PATs to pull private dependencies
+- Update Docker sync workflows to leverage deploy keys rather than PATs to fix broken sync

 **This Sprint**

 ************Node Hosting************
-- Execute spork for Crescendo network
-- Configure load balancer for Crescendo network
 - Remove unnecessary Dapper nodes that have been migrated
+- Assist with HCU

 ************FF Migration************
-- Create automation for migrating alerts
+- Terraform synthetic monitor alerts
-- Create strategy and autoamtion for moving to IRM
+- Onboard users into new Grafana stack
-- Configure all nodes to deliver logs to both destinations
+- Configure all nodes to deliver logs to both Grafana stacks
-- Configure all prometheus instances to deliver metrics to both destinations
+- Configure all prometheus instances to deliver metrics to both Grafana stacks

-************Benchnet************
-- Create documentation for leveraging additional access to benchnet

 ### FLIPs Tracker (🆕 section) - Kshitij